You can claim a self-isolation payment if you have to self-isolate and cannot work from home

 We will check the NHS Test and Trace system to confirm that you have been asked to self-isolate.
 You can apply up to two weeks after your period of self-isolation ends.

-If you do not receive one of the state benefits above, but meet all other criteria, and are on a low income below £20,000 per year, usually work more than 16 hours a week, and your household will be in financial hardship as a result of having to self-isolate, you can apply for a discretionary payment of £500.
+If you do not receive one of the state benefits above, but meet all other criteria, and are on a low income below £20,000 per year and usually work more than 16 hours a week (unless your circumstances are exceptional), and your household will be in financial hardship as a result of having to self-isolate, you can apply for a discretionary payment of £500.
 Please see the policy below for the eligibility criteria.

 To make your claim complete the online application below.
 We will not be able to consider your application until you have provided all of the information.